JosephTLyons/CSCI-C-311-Homework/README.md

 - This repository contains all Elisp homework and lab files associated with IUSB's CSCI-C 311 (Programming Languages) course of Spring 2018.

-- Some homework problems required me to write an initial version in C++, which conveniently reside in the "C++ Solutions" folder.
+- Some homework problems required me to write initial versions in C++, which conveniently reside in the "C++ Solutions" folder.

 - The "Remove.sh" script simply removes backup and temporary files created by Emacs.